 - After obtaining the loan, track impact and maintain good standing, this sets you up for future higher‑value financing.

-4. Corporate Funding, Accelerators, and Pitch Programs for Women Founders
+4. Corporate Grants, Accelerators, and Pitch Competitions for Women Founders

 While grants and loans are very important, another powerful pathway for women entrepreneurs is through corporate-backed funding and accelerator programs that combine capital, mentorship, network access and sometimes business services.